By William Bruce

 My business brokerage firm is often asked about the differences.
 The differences between a stock and asset sale can be critical in the sale of small to medium-size privately-held businesses

 First, let’s define each.
 In an asset sale or acquisition, selected assets are bought from the selling entity by the buying entity.
 Those “selected assets” usually include all of the operating assets of the business plus the intangibles (trade name, goodwill, etc.).
+Cash on hand and accounts receivable are customarily retained by the seller in an asset sale.
 No liabilities of the selling entity are assumed unless specifically agreed upon by both parties.

 A corporate stock sale is just the opposite.
 The buyer purchases the outstanding shares of stock in the corporation held by the seller.
 The purchaser thereby assumes, through the stock acquisition, all of the assets and liabilities (known and unknown) of the company.